Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/creating-project/index.en.md

 ![02-02-ds-proj-nav](02-02-ds-proj-nav.png)

-* A project with the **same name** as your user id has been created for you.
-You have been assigned a unique user ID at the begining of the lab.
-Remember this user ID for the instances creation.
+* A unique ID was assigned to you at the start of the workshop.
+Remember this ID when creating instances.
+A project with the **same name** as your ID has been created for you.

-Click on the available project project.
-You should land on a similar page:
+Click on the available project.
+You should arrive at a page similar to this:
 ![project-empty-state](project-empty-state.png)

-## Create a Data Connection for the pipeline server
+## Create a Data Connection for the Pipeline Server

-* We have deployed a Minio instance in the cluster to act as a simple Object Storage.
+* We have deployed a Minio instance to manage object storage in the cluster.
-* You will need to **add a data connection** that points to it.
-Scroll down to the bottom of data science project page and click on "Data Connections":
+* You will need to **add a Data Connection** that points to it.
+Scroll to the bottom of the Data Science Project page and click on "Data Connections":
 ![02-02-add-dc.png](02-02-add-dc.png)

 * You will land on a page that is empty for now.
 Click on "Add data connection".
 Here are the information you need to enter: